Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 }
 ```

-We have our `Component` annotation but this time it also has a `properties` property.
+We have our `Component` annotation but this time it also has a `inputs` property.
 There we can specify that we can use a *heading* attribute in our component and that will be mapped to a `heading` variable in our Component.
-We can see this `properties` a bit like our `scope` in the Angular 1 version.
-Only that this time we don't have those weird `=` / `@` and `&`.
-Simple.
+We can see this `inputs` as a way to introduce (input) stuff into our directives.
+There is also a `ouputs` property, but since this directive doesn't output anything, we won't see it.

 In our `View` annotation, we specify the template to use, and since that template will use the `ng-class` directive, we need to add it to the array.